bethanylong/recipes/vegetables-and-pasta.md

 Directions
 ----------
 1. Cook farfalle according to package directions.
 Drain in colander when done.
 2. Heat olive oil in a large skillet or wok.
-Add onions and cook over medium heat until softened and slightly browned, about 5 minutes.
+Add onions and cook over medium heat, stirring frequently, until softened and slightly browned, about 5 minutes.
 3. Add zucchini and eggplant to pan and cook until softened, about 3-4 minutes.
 4. Add bell pepper and mushrooms and cook until softened, about 3-4 minutes.
 5. Add garlic and cook until aromatic, about 1 minute.
 Add a pinch of salt and pepper.